viseshagarwal/FinAI/README.md

 ## Description

 FinAI is a personal finance management application that helps users track their expenses, set budgets, and manage their finances effectively.
-This project is developed as part of the Software Development Project at the Christ University, Bangalore.
+This project is developed as part of the Software Development Project at Christ University, Bangalore.

 ## Technology Stack